 Employees can take 4 days paid paternity leave when their companion or spouse gives birth.
 Employees are required to notify their employer a minimum of 15 days before the expected date of delivery to claim this benefit.

 Employees who made contributions to social security for a minimum of 3 continuous months or 4 months out of the 6 months before the injury or illness began are entitled to paid sick leave.
-This benefit is paid at the rate of 100% of employees’ average wages over the last 4 months for a maximum of 18 months after a waiting period of 20 days.
+This benefit is paid at the rate of 100% of employees’ average wages during the last 4 months and for a maximum of 18 months after a waiting period of 20 days.
 Employees are entitled to full salary during the waiting period.